Direct probing of the simulation complexity of open quantum many-body dynamics: Discussion

 \section{Discussion}

-In this work, we examined the algorithmic complexity of simulating open quantum systems under the conjecture that, beyond a threshold timescale, Lindbladian dynamics can be easier to simulate than Hamiltonian dynamics.
+In this work, we examined the algorithmic complexity of simulating open quantum systems under the conjecture that, beyond a threshold timescale, Lindbladian dynamics may be easier to simulate than Hamiltonian dynamics.
 Instead of relying on dilation methods that obscure reduced-system complexity \cite{hu2020quantum,ticozzi2017quantum,schlimgen2022quantum}, we focused on correlation length and mixing time, employing a quantum jump approach---via QITE for the quantum simulations and TNs for the classical simulations.
 We introduced \sun{two post-selection-free algorithms that simulate both linear and nonlinear Lindbladians without ancilla overhead and normalisation issue~\cite{chan2023simulating,kamakari2022digital} of vectorisation by averaging the trajectories.
-The stochastic, continuous simulation method} enables stochastic simulations with no extra Trotterisation cost.
-Our framework also extends naturally to non-Hermitian dynamics.
+The stochastic, continuous simulation method enables stochastic simulations of open dynamics, which may serve as a promising protocol for digital-analogue quantum simulations.
+Our framework extends naturally to non-Markovian dynamics defined on an extended Hilbert space.}